 Control access with sharing settings: DHIS2 Tracker contains granular sharing settings that allow system administrators to define which organizational levels, groups, and individual users can access specific kinds of data stored within a Tracker program.

 Full local ownership of data: Hosting for each DHIS2 instance is handled by the owner organization — for example, a national Ministry of Health — who can define their own parameters for data storage in accordance with local laws and privacy concerns.
 Whether hosted locally or in the cloud, no outside entity — including DHIS2 software developers — can access patient data unless that access is specifically granted by the owner of the database.

 Tested and proven at scale

 National-level platform: Tracker is currently in use in more than 75 countries and Indian states, including in national-level health programs for combating diseases like COVID-19 and Malaria and providing maternal and child health services.
-This amounts to millions of individual data records around the world.
+This amounts to hundreds of millions of individual data records around the world.

 Open-source software for a global community